-Although it may now be the case that Canadian economists take a social safety net for granted, David Slater's generation had the opportunity to observe what a society without social security really looks like.
-At the time when David was taking undergraduate economics at Queen's University, Paul Samuelson was writing the first version of his best-selling text, Economics, in which he welcomed the fact that within the United States a more or less comprehensive social security system had been set up within the past decade ... which will provide more generously for the old age of the bulk of our people than individual savings and interest earnings ever were able to in the past.
-In fact, we shall see in our later discussion of social security that one of the crushing indictments of the capitalistic system has been the well-authenticated charge that the vast majority of citizens have been unable - even after a lifetime of effort - to provide adequately for their old age.
-(Samuelson, 1948, p.
-76)
+Although it may now be the case that Canadians take a social safety net for granted, the generation which grew up in the Depression had the opportunity to observe what a society without social security really looks like.
+After World War II, when Paul Samuelson was writing the first version of his best-selling text, "Economics", Canadians faced a much harsher social reality than Americans.
+Samuelson then welcomed the fact that within the United States "a more or less comprehensive social security system had been set up within the past decade..... which will provide more generously for the old age of the bulk of our people than individual savings and interest earnings ever were able to in the past.
+In fact, we shall see in our later discussion of social security that one of the crushing indictments of the capitalistic system has been the well-authenticated charge that the vast majority of citizens have been unable - even after a lifetime of effort - to provide adequately for their old age."
+(Samuelson, 1948:76) However, Canadians had no such system.